micahhausler/cedar-access-control-for-k8s/docs/CedarSchemas.md

 #### Impersonated resources

-To make an impersonated request as another user, Kubernetes sends multiple authorization requests to an authorizer: one for each attribute being impersonated: The user's name, the UID (if set), the groups (if set), and the userInfo extra key/value map (entity tags are [not yet supported in cedar-go](https://github.com/cedar-policy/cedar-go/issues/47)).
+To make an impersonated request as another user, Kubernetes sends multiple authorization requests to an authorizer: one for each attribute being impersonated: The user's name, the UID (if set), the groups (if set), and the userInfo extra key/value map.
 To support this, we define a few types:

 * `Group`.
 This structure is the same from the principal type.
 This only functions if the user can also impersonate the requested username.:
     ```cedar